Netflix is about to remove several originals and a beloved hit sitcom

 Netflix is removing a large selection of movies and TV shows from its library this month.

-In April, the UK branch of the streaming service will be removing the titles without fanfare.
+In April, as well as adding a bursting list of new titles, the UK branch of the streaming service will be removing many without fanfare.
 Fortunately, The Independent has compiled a list of everything that’s leaving in the next 30 days for convenience.

 Among the titles that are vanishing are the hit sitcom Community, which has been a regular fixture on Netflix for some time now, and the original Netflix movie Win it All and School Life.